Sympho/iRoller/README.md

 # iRoller

-iRoller it's an open source web application to roll dice for various game system like
+iRoller it's an open source web application to roll dice for various game system like:

 * d20 System
 * Custom Dice